Pranshu258/OpenPrequal/docs/README.md

 ### Latency (Response Times)
 - **Prequal Load Balancer:**
-  - Initial average response times are lower (starting at 105ms, dropping to 72ms at peak throughput).
+  - Initial average response times are lower (starting at 72ms, reaching to 105ms at peak).
   - As load increases, average response time rises steadily, reaching 4,357ms at the end.
   - Maximum response time spikes up to 37,281ms.
 - **Round Robin Load Balancer:**
-  - Starts with higher average response times (144ms, dropping to 81ms at peak).
+  - Starts with higher average response times (81ms, reaching to 144ms at peak).
   - Response times increase more rapidly under load, reaching 5,787ms at the end.
   - Maximum response time spikes up to 42,654ms.